 When do Jumpstart sessions occur?

-Jumpstart at Suffolk University recruits over 75 Corps Members that are placed on 10 different teams that serve 170 children around the Boston area.
-The 2013-2014 Jumpstart sessions occur on:
+Jumpstart at Suffolk University recruits Corps Members that are placed on several teams to serve children in the Greater Boston area.
+The 2014-2015 Jumpstart sessions occur on:

 What is the Jumpstart at Suffolk University contact information?

-Jumpstart at Suffolk University is located in the S.O.U.L.S.
-Center for Community Engagement office in the Donahue Building.
+Jumpstart at Suffolk University is located in the Academic Advising Center (Donahue 208).

 Boston, MA 02114